BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 initially created the channel.
 As channel operator one can kick people out of the channel and make changes to the channel's properties.

-Being channel operator is similar to having the *user-right* [User can create/modify all channels](@ref useraccountsdlg) but instead of "all channels" the user can only make changes to the channels which the user is operator of.
+Being channel operator is similar to having the *User Right* [User can create/modify all channels](@ref useraccountsdlg) but instead of "all channels" the user can only make changes to the channels which the user is operator of.